QueensStartupSummit/.github/profile/README.md

 # 🚀 Queen's Startup Summit (QSS)

-Welcome to the official GitHub organization for **Queen's Startup Summit (QSS)** - a student-run initiative at Queen’s University that empowers student entrepreneurship through collaboration, competition, and innovation.
+Welcome to the official GitHub organization for **Queen's Startup Summit (QSS)**: a student-run initiative at Queen’s University that empowers student entrepreneurship through collaboration, competition, and innovation.

 ---